Abhichasma/StateMQ/README.md

-## Motivation
+## Motivation and Core Idea

-In both my professional work and academic research, I repeatedly encountered MQTT-controlled systems whose behavior was inherently stateful.
+Through professional and academic work, I repeatedly encountered MQTT-controlled embedded systems whose behavior was inherently stateful.

-MQTT messages are often used to directly drive application behavior, which over time concentrates control flow and periodic logic and makes systems harder to extend and reason about safely.
+In many projects, MQTT messages directly drove application logic, which over time led to scattered callbacks and tangled control flow.

-StateMQ addresses this by treating MQTT messages as events that trigger explicit state transitions, while periodic work is expressed independently as scheduled tasks.
+This pattern made systems increasingly difficult to extend, reason about, and maintain safely.

-While initially developed for ESP32, the core abstraction is platform-agnostic and applicable to other state-driven, message-based systems.
+StateMQ’s approach:

-## Core Principle
+- Treat MQTT messages as events, not commands.

-MQTT messages are events.
+- Events trigger explicit state transitions.
-Events drive state transitions.
+- The system is always in exactly one known state.
-States coordinate periodic tasks.
+- States are represented internally by small integer identifiers.

-Internally, states are represented as small integer identifiers.
+- Application logic reacts to state changes rather than raw messages.

-- MQTT delivers events sequentially
+- Periodic work runs independently as scheduled tasks.

-- events resolve into explicit, deterministic state transitions
+Execution model:

-- the system is always in exactly one known state
+- MQTT messages are processed sequentially.
-- application logic reacts to state changes
+- State transitions are resolved using a fixed, table-driven `(topic, payload) → state mapping`.
-- periodic tasks run independently of message handling
+- Execution remains deterministic and predictable.

-State transitions are resolved by a fixed, table-driven mapping from `(topic, payload)` to a target state, while periodic work is executed independently as FreeRTOS tasks, keeping control flow explicit.
+Originally developed for ESP32, the core abstraction is platform-agnostic and applicable to other state-driven, message-based embedded systems.

 ## Installation